tardate/LittleArduinoProjects/BoldportClub/Emergency/README.md

 After a bit of experimentation, I was able to get something to work with only a few liberties taken with the original PCB:

 * I had to accommodate larger capacitor.
 Anything over ~100µF is workable, but best effects achieved with 330µF electrolytic.
 I selected the smallest package I could find, but it is still a bit of a squeeze to fit it in where the capacitor should be.
 * an NPN BJT replaces the n-channel MOSFET.
-I'm using an S9013
+I'm using an S9013.
+Note: yes, this is in "backwards" (emitter to +ve, collector to -ve)
-* one extra resistor, using an existing slot in the PCB
+* moved one resistor to make wiring easier
 * cut and rewired a few traces

 Transistor selection is crucial, as the blinking effect is really exploiting a "defect" in the transistor.